unixpickle/tf-env/README.md

 ## Performance

 The script [example/pong_bench.py](example/pong_bench.py) measures the FPS of the Pong environment.
-As an experiment, I ran the same benchmark for different batch sizes, and found that increasing the batch size on GPUs gives much more speedup than on GPUs.
+As an experiment, I ran the same benchmark for different batch sizes, and found that increasing the batch size on GPUs gives much more speedup than on CPUs.
 In fact, a Tesla K80 can easily run the environment 30x faster than a consumer-grade CPU.

 Here are the benchmark results for a Tesla K80 GPU: